deuscode/PowerShell/test/tools/WebListener/README.md

 ### /Redirect/

-Will 302 redirect to `/Get/`.
+Will `302` redirect to `/Get/`.
 If a number is supplied, redirect will occur that many times.
 Can be used to test maximum redirects.
+If the `type` query field is supplied the corresponding `System.Net.HttpStatusCode` will be returned instead of `302`.
+If `type` is `relative`, the redirect URI will be relative instead of absolute.

 ```powershell
 $uri = Get-WebListenerUrl -Test 'Redirect' -TestValue '2'